react-native-community/cli/docs/init.md

 };
 ```

-## Breaking change >6.3.1
+## 6.3.1
-Now the responsibility of showing the user progress of the "Executing post init script" goes to the implementor.
+The responsibility of showing the user progress of the "Executing post init script" goes to the implementor.
 In the cli, the `ora` package is used to display progress.
 For a simple usage in a custom template, `ora` can be used like this in a postInitScript :

 ```javascript